txemavs/mqtool/README.md

 # mqtool

-A small MQTT tool to publish or subscribe to a channel.
+A small MQTT tool to publish or subscribe to a topic.

 Examples:
 ```